khalidrahmani/jaderp/doc/module.rst

 .. note::

-    Because the manifest file has been edited, you will have to restart the OpenERP server itself for it to be taken in account.
+    Because the manifest file has been edited, you will have to restart the Jad server itself for it to be taken in account.

     You may also want to open your browser's console *before* reloading, depending on the browser messages printed while the